vavas/blog-assets/source/_posts/elixir-built-in-documentation-and-testing-tools.md

 Randomized with seed 477889
 ```

 **Great**!
 Now we are almost done.
-Let's finish writing some documentation and the most exciting part the doctests :)
+Let's finish writing some documentation and the most exciting part, the doctests :)

 ## Documentation and doctests
 From the Elixir docs: